pflanze/wired-snowden-untold-story/untold-story.md

 whose relatives in Israel-occupied Palestine could become targets based on the communications.
 “I think that's amazing,” Snowden says.
 “It's one of the biggest abuses we've seen.”
-(The operation was reported last year by The Guardian, which cited the Snowden documents as its source.)
+(The operation was reported last year by *The Guardian*, which cited the Snowden documents as its source.)

 Another troubling discovery was a document from NSA director Keith